Ivan42210/argent-bank/README.md

 - Clone the frontend (this requisitory) requisitory to you machine.
 - Clone the backend requisitory : https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API , and follow the Readme instruction in order to run it.
 - Run the backend
-- Run the frontend: yarn or npm install as you wish and use yarn run dev or npm
+- Run the frontend: yarn or npm install as you wish and use yarn run dev or npm run dev

 ## IDs to test the authentification module:
 - email: tony@stark.com